This Chicken Murphy recipe is a tasty dinner that blends sausage and peppers with chicken and potatoes covered in a spicy tomato sauce.

-Potatoes – Any type of potato can be used in this recipe, we like yellow or red potatoes the best.
+Potatoes – Any type of potato can be used in this recipe, we like yellow or red or baby potatoes the best.

 Sausage – Pork, turkey or chicken sausage can be used.

-Low-carb Chicken Murphy – Leave out or cut back on the potatoes.
+Low-carb Chicken Murphy – Leave the potatoes out.

-Chicken Murphy also tastes great served over a bed of zucchini noodles, make it low carb and leave the potatoes out.
+Chicken Murphy also tastes great served over a bed of zucchini noodles.

 Chicken Murphy with pasta – leave out the potatoes or use less of them and serve Chicken Murphy over pasta.